Writers' Cage Match: How to Get Your Asterisk Kicked!

 - resort to elaborate but underhanded tactics to maim or slander your opponents.

-- Costumes and masks however do not work since our readers can't actually see us wearing them.
+- costumes and masks aren't required since our readers can't actually see us wearing them.

 And now for the play-by-play...

 Narrator 1: Ooohh!
-The Mauler kicked him right in the gerund.
+Jargon, the Mauler, kicked him right in the gerund.
 That's gonna leave a mark!

 Narrator 2: He comes back with a vicious run-on sentence Looks like his participle is dangling, he may be hurt!

 Narrator 1: The doctor said he fragmented his sentence.